 The IPMI interface has the following network configuration:

-Power Up the Appliances
+Power Up the Appliance

 - To begin, remove each unit from its box and either rack the unit in a standard 19-inch rack or place them on a stable flat surface.